OUR RIVER AND TRAIL GUIDES

 Each of Nahanni Wild's guides is a trained wilderness professional and we support and celebrate their adventures, passions and achievements.

-All are accredited in Wilderness First Aid and Swift Water Rescue as well as being Moving Water Canoe Instructors, British Columbia Rafting Outfitter's Association Guides and Wilderness Interpreters.
+All are accredited in Wilderness First Aid and Swift Water Rescue as well as being Moving Water Canoe Instructors, Rafting Guides and Wilderness Interpreters.
 These industry leading organizations provide exceptional third party accreditation and ensure our guides are amongst the best in the world.

 Each spring we bring our team together for our Guide Training School, an intensive week where we delve into the details that make our adventures exceptional.
 Joined by industry leaders in first aid, rescue and paddling skills we work through challenging real world scenarios, develop our skills and create a bond between our guides that is required to successfully be a wilderness leader.
 Coming from all walks of life and chosen for their skills and passion for wilderness experiences we know the friendships that you develop on the river might just be the best souvenir.

 David got into the outfitting business when he bought his first canoe at age 12 with the money he made by finding and selling golf balls.
-Dave has been canoe tripping since his older sister put him in the bow of her canoe for a 28 day canoe trip when he was 15.
+He began canoe tripping since his older sister put him in the bow of her canoe for a 28 day canoe trip when he was 15 and hasn't looked back.

-David graduated from Phys-Ed and Geography from Queen's University.
-After over 70 descents of the Nahanni, he still loves to share it with others.
+David gradfrom Queen's University with degrees in from Phys-Ed and Geography.
+After over 80 descents of the Nahanni, he loves to share it with others, and knows that river expeditions are about the people you share them with!

 His favourite experience on the Nahanni is drifting First Canyon.